 Research Focus

-Our research focusses on the institutions – understood as the “rules of the game” – and how they impact environmental uses:
+Our research focuses on institutions – understood as the “rules of the game” – and how they affect environmental uses:

 (1) How and why are resources (e.g. urban land, housing, alpine foodscapes, scenic landscape) regulated?